 Silver (Coho) salmon are starting to show up here in Alaska.
 Silver salmon are known to be super aggressive.
 Either straight out of the ocean or even 100 miles upriver, silver salmon are a hoot to target and super fun on the fly.
-The nice thing about Silver salmon is they will attack a variety of flies, all of which are readily available at a fly shop.
-Slivers are pound for pound one of the best fighters.
+The nice thing about Silver salmon is they will attack various flies, all of which are readily available at a fly shop.
+Slivers are pound for pound, one of the best fighters.
 Silvers or Coho salmon are uber aggressive and willing to attack a variety of flies.
 We have previously posted about some Silver flies here.
-This is an updated list, and are all flies that are effective in getting a Sliver to strike in different ways.
+This is an updated list and are all flies that effectively get a Sliver to strike in different ways.
 Make sure to add these fly patterns to your Silver catching arsenal.

-Lighter and “easier” to cast than the Popper Wog, the Polywog is not only favorite among silver (coho) salmon anglers, but also silver salmon.
-Huck one of these flies into the biomass of silvers (coho), to create a wake that silver (coho) salmon can’t resist.
+Lighter and “easier” to cast than the Popper Wog, the Polywog is not only a favorite among silver (coho) salmon anglers.
+Huck one of these flies into the biomass of silvers (coho) to create a wake that silver (coho) salmon can’t resist.
 The strikes are smashing.

 All in all, there are a lot of favorite flies for silvers (coho).
 Whether topwater, streamer patterns, in black, pink, or purple, silver (coho) salmon is upon us and super fun.

 Leave a Reply